Prism sight: Description

 Prism sights are a type of telescopic sight with similar features and limitations.
-Most prism sights use roof prisms commonly seen in compact binoculars and spotting scopes.
-The reticle is etched onto one of the internal reflective surface of the prism, making it easy to illuminate the reticle from the back of the prism even when active illumination is turned off.
+Most prism sights use two roof prisms arranged in a Schmidt–Pechan setup, commonly seen in compact binoculars and spotting scopes.
+The reticle is etched onto one of the internal reflective surfaces of the prism, making it easy to illuminate the reticle from the back of the prism even when active illumination is turned off.